ContentsMayBeHot/RivalsofAetherSupervisedLearning/readme.md

 ```

 Avoid taking focus away from the game's window while the frame collector agent is running.
 If you need to stop the agent, bring Anaconda Prompt into focus.
 Doing so will automatically pause the agent.
 Next, press CTRL+C to terminate the agent.
 If a replay was in progress, then be sure to delete the corresponding frames and labels folders.

+Please be aware that the collector agent dumps about 1 GB of frame buffer data for every 4 minutes of playback.
+During our  initial experiments we processed just over 330 replay files, which resulted in more 40 GB of frame buffer data.
+If you are concerned about space requirements, you can set up a symbolic link from _/.../replays/frames_ to a different storage device with a higher capacity.